Using CloudBees CI Teams

 • Add new team members by entering their CloudBees CI on modern cloud platforms username or group id.

-The CloudBees CI on modern cloud platforms username is the identifier you enter in the login page when you authenticate.
+The CloudBees CI on modern cloud platforms username is the identifier you enter on the login page when you authenticate.
 The group id is the name of the external group as it is loaded by your authentication realm, if it supports external groups.

 This field is disabled if you are not running CloudBees CI in Kubernetes.